OSU-BMBL/MEGA/README.md

 ## Installation

-The following packages and versions are required to run pyMEGA:
+The following packages and versions are required to run MEGA:

 - python: 3.7+
 - cuda: 10.2